Honda HR-V review

 More reviews for HR-V SUV

 While the HR-V gets a decent kit list, it's not the most dramatic looking small crossover on sale - it's certainly outshone by the Toyota C-HR in that regard.
 However, if you want a versatile and spacious small family car that favours comfort over driving thrills, then the HR-V is worth checking out.
-It's worth noting that an updated HR-V with more kit and a slightly different look will appear in showrooms in 2019.

 The HR-V name isn't new to Honda - it was used on an older high-riding model before the term crossover had been invented, and was arguably a precursor to the current trend for small models offering off-road looks and hatchback running costs.